-Trs night, and the landscape is lovely no more; I mourn-but, ye woodlands, I mourn not for you;
+'TIS night, and the landscape is lovely no more;

+I mourn, but ye woodlands, I mourn not for you;

-For morn is approaching, your charms to restore, Perfumed with fresh fragrance, and glittering dew.
+For morn is approaching, your charms to restore,

+Perfumed with fresh fragrance, and glitt'ring with dew.

-Nor yet for the ravage of winter I mourn; Kind nature the embryo blossom will save:
+Nor yet for the ravage of winter I mourn;

+Kind Nature the embryo blossom will save:
-But when shall spring visit the mouldering urn?

-O when shall it dawn on the night of the grave?
+But when shall spring visit the mouldering urn!
+Oh when shall it dawn on the night of the grave!
+'Twas thus, by the glare of false science betray'd, That leads to bewilder, and dazzles to blind,-

-My thoughts wont to roam, from shade onward to shade,
+My thoughts wont to roam, from shade onward to shade.